PLCnext Technology System Variables

 DEVICE_STATE (device state)

-- The system variable DEVICE_STATE is a system variable organized as a data structure.
+- The system variable DEVICE_STATE is organized as a data structure.

 - You can use the DEVICE_STATE system variable to retrieve various information